 The psychotherapy minor rotation will provide the predoctoral intern with the opportunity to specifically focus on the practice of providing individual psychotherapy treatment to individuals with severe mental illness (SPMI) in an inpatient setting.
 In this rotation, interns function as a consultative treatment provider to treatment teams who specifically have requested individualized treatment through 1-to-1 focused psychotherapy to aid the patient in meeting treatment goals.
 Interns will carry a caseload of 5-6 clients, write individual psychotherapy notes, provide updates to the treatment team during interdisciplinary team meetings (IDTs), and construct brief case conceptualizations and treatment plans.
 Students will be supported in developing and implementing their preferred theoretical modality provided there is theoretical and empirical support for use with this population; however, additional clinical and theoretical training will be provided in conceptualizing psychotherapy cases from a multimodal perspective, with particular attention to contemporary psychodynamic, neurodevelopmental, systems, and trauma-informed lenses.
 Supervision will focus on robust conceptualization, and formulation and implementation of an evidenced-based individual treatment plan, while considering and responding to cultural and ethical factors affecting individual treatment in an inpatient setting.
 Furthermore, supervision will be process oriented as well as pragmatic in order to explore psychotherapy and parallel dynamics occurring in the course of treatment, and will at times incorporate live and video observation, as well as use of transcription of therapy narratives. *Psychotherapy Program is a non-unit-based rotation.

 Following GEI adjudication, patients are placed under the jurisdiction of the Psychiatric Security Review Board whose primary mission is protection of the public.
 As such, assessment of risk for violence, formulation of violence risk factors, and development of risk management strategies are important tasks for psychologists.
 Assessment of risk is provided throughout various programs, but several psychologists with advanced interest and training in risk assessment conduct comprehensive violence and other risk assessments when clinically indicated or when these assessments are required prior to an individual being conditionally released.
-Interns who select a rotation in Risk Assessment learn more about risk, risk assessment, and associated issues such as psychopathy. *Risk Assessment is a non-unit-based rotation.
+Interns who select a rotation in Risk Assessment learn more about risk, risk assessment, and associated issues such as psychopathy. *Risk Assessment is a non-unit-based rotation and is currently only offered at our Junction City campus, about an hour away from the main Salem campus; an intern who selects this rotation would need to be willing to commute to the Junction City campus.

-The Sexual Offense Treatment Program (SOTP) serves OSH patients with histories of sexually problematic behavior.
-In many cases, these patients have a current GEI adjudication for a sexual offense, but patients may also be referred to SOTP for historical sexual offenses or sexually problematic behavior in the absence of a formal sexual offense.
-A vital component of SOTP is risk assessment, as these assessments determine not only a patient’s projected likelihood of sexual re-offense, but also individualized case formulation and recommendations for treatment and risk management.
+The Sexual Offense Risk Assessment Program serves OSH patients with histories of sexually problematic behavior.
+In many cases, these patients have a current GEI adjudication for a sexual offense, but patients may also be referred to SORAP for historical sexual offenses or sexually problematic behavior in the absence of a formal sexual offense.
+A vital component of SORAP is risk assessment, as these assessments determine not only a patient’s projected likelihood of sexual re-offense, but also individualized case formulation and recommendations for treatment and risk management.
 Interns who choose this rotation will gain experience in the practice of sexual risk assessment in a forensic inpatient psychiatric setting, with a focus on record review, clinical interview, appropriate assessment tools, case formulation, and individualized risk management strategies.
-This experience will also include familiarity with seminal research in the field, interdisciplinary consultation, observation of relevant hearings, and invitations to attend community trainings and workshops. *Sex Offender Risk Assessment is a non-unit-based rotation.
+This experience will also include familiarity with seminal research in the field, interdisciplinary consultation, observation of relevant hearings, and invitations to attend community trainings and workshops. *The Sexual Offense Risk Assessment Program is a non-unit-based rotation.